Arnissa railway station: History

 In 2001 the infrastructure element of OSE was created, known as GAIAOSE; it would henceforth be responsible for the maintenance of stations, bridges and other elements of the network, as well as the leasing and the sale of railway assists.
 In 2003, OSE launched "Proastiakos SA", as a subsidiary to serve the operation of the suburban network in the urban complex of Athens during the 2004 Olympic Games.
 In 2005, TrainOSE was created as a brand within OSE to concentrate on rail services and passenger interface.

-Since 2007, the station is served by the Proastiakos Thessaloniki services to New Railway Station.
+Since 2007, the station is served by the Thessaloniki Regional Railway.
 In 2008, all Proastiakos were transferred from OSE to TrainOSE.
 In 2009, with the Greek debt crisis unfolding OSE's Management was forced to reduce services across the network.
-Timetables were cutback, and routes closed as the government-run entity attempted to reduce overheads.
-In August 2013, Proastiakos services where extended to Florina.
-In 2017 OSE's passenger transport sector was privatised as TrainOSE, currently a wholly-owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.
+Timetables were cut back, and routes closed as the government-run entity attempted to reduce overheads.
+In August 2013, Regional Railway services were extended to Florina.
+In 2017 OSE's passenger transport sector was privatised as TrainOSE, currently a wholly owned subsidiary of Ferrovie dello Stato Italiane infrastructure, including stations, remained under the control of OSE.
 In July 2022, the station began being served by Hellenic Train, the rebranded TranOSE.

+In August 2025, the Greek Ministry of Infrastructure and Transport confirmed the creation of a new body, Greek Railways (Σιδηρόδρομοι Ελλάδος) to assume responsibility for rail infrastructure, planning, modernisation projects, and rolling stock across Greece.
+Previously, these functions were divided among several state-owned entities: OSE, which managed infrastructure; ERGOSÉ, responsible for modernisation projects; and GAIAOSÉ, which owned stations, buildings, and rolling stock.
+OSE had overseen both infrastructure and operations until its vertical separation in 2005.
+Rail safety has been identified as a key priority.
+The merger follows the July approval of a Parliamentary Bill to restructure the national railway system, a direct response to the Tempi accident of February 2023, in which 43 people died after a head-on collision.

 Facilities

-The station is still housed in the original 19th-century brick-built station building; however, as of (2023) the station is unstaffed, with no staffed booking office at peek timesit.
+The station is still housed in the original 19th-century brick-built station building; however, as of (2023) the station is unstaffed, with no staffed booking office.
 However, there are waiting rooms.
-The platforms have no shelters or seating, but seating is located under the canapy, as well as a public payphone.
+The platforms have no shelters or seating, but seating is located under the canopy, as well as a public payphone.
 There are no Dot-matrix display departure and arrival screens or timetable poster boards on the platforms.
-Parking is located next to the forecourt, as wellas a taxi pickup point.
+Parking is located next to the forecourt, as well as a taxi pickup point.

 Services

-As of 2023, the station is served on a daily basis by six Regional trains between Thessaloniki and Florina.
-There are no Services to Bitola as the short international connection is now disused, with all international traffic being routed via Idomeni and Gevgelija.
+As of 12 May 2025, Line 2 of the Thessaloniki Regional Railway calls at this station: service is currently limited compared to October 2012, with two trains per day to Thessaloniki, and two trains per day to Florina.

+There are currently no services to Bitola in North Macedonia, because the international connection from Mesonisi to Neos Kafkasos is currently disused.